drcmda/react-contextual/README.md

 # If you just need a light-weight, no-frills store ...

 Provide state and actions, wrap everything that is supposed to access or mutate it within.
+Actions can be simple merges, functions, or async functions.

 Example: https://codesandbox.io/s/ywyr3q5n4z